palanca1818/marc/Problems-checklist.md

 ## Asking for help

-Note, that most issues are related to not fotello bug, but to your understanding of css.
-Fontello is not commercial service, and any help is provided "when possible".
+Note that most issues are related to not fontello bug, but to your understanding of css.
+Fontello is not a commercial service, and any help is provided "when possible".
 To maximize effectivity, please, provide this info in your request:

 - link to live example (almost mandatory)
 - gist with your fontello config from archive, or link to the whole archive with fontello font